0xPolygon/polygon-docs/docs/pos/operate-node/delegate/delegator-faq.md

 No, there won't be any Foundation nodes in the future.

-### How many transactions do I need to pay for Gas when I do a Move Stake?
+### How many transactions do I need to pay for gas when I do a "move stake"?

 The Move Stake is a single transaction only.
 All transactions would be on the Ethereum Blockchain so you would need to spend some ETH while doing the Move Stake transaction.